IHCantabria/template.net8.api/LEER_ANTES_DE_EMPEZAR.md

 	5. Make the specific changes needed for your Business/Infraestructure logic.

 ## CHECKS
-	1. Check correct compilation and Startup
+	1. Check correct compilation and Startup.
-	2. Check correct build using the command npm build:"env"
+	2. Check correct build using the command npm build:"env".
+	3. Check correct sonar and trivy analysis.
-	3. ¡DELETE THIS FILE!.
+	4. ¡DELETE THIS FILE!.